Grant Burge Wine

 Grant Burge is the descendant of Englishman John Burge, who emigrated to Australia, from Wiltshire in 1855.
 John became a winemaker, and fell in love with the culture of this industry, a passion he passed on to his son, and onto the generations that followed.

-He set up his own, bespoke company in 1988, in his beloved Barossa Valley, and in the last 20 years, has built up his vineyard holdings to such an extent that Grant Burge are the largest private vineyard holders in the Barossa.
+He set up his own, bespoke company in 1988, in his beloved Barossa Valley, and built up his vineyard holdings to such an extent that Grant Burge became the largest private vineyard holders in the Barossa.
 Passionate about the heritage and provenance of the Barossa, Grant Burge wines, have stayed true to the tradition and region, from which they come.

 Grant Burge now owns over 400 hectares of vines; he has purchased land in virtually every sub region of the Barossa, on every single type of soil, and have planted, in its separate instance, the very best grapes for each particular soil type – he thus has access to the very best grapes, in the very best, and diverse locations that the region has to offer.